 For Fire and Environmental Health & Safety, instructors must review protocol with their students on the first day of class.
-Please review the General Safety Emergency Action Plan and the Emergency Management Quick Reference Guide at the following link: https://www.kean.edu/offices/university-police/emergency-management on the University Police website.
+Please review the General Safety Emergency Action Plan and the Emergency Management Quick Reference Guide at this link on the University Police website.